2023 Indian Parliament breach

-On 13 December 2023, two intruders named Sagar Sharma and Manoranjan D, entered the Lok Sabha chamber of the Indian Parliament from the public gallery.
+On 13 December 2023, two intruders entered the Lok Sabha chamber of the Indian Parliament from the public gallery.
 One of the individuals jumped onto the tables where the Members of Parliament (MPs) were seated and released a yellow-coloured smoke canister.
 The other individuals named Amol Shinde and Neelam Devi chanted slogans.
 This caused chaos and panic within the House, leading to the immediate adjournment of the session.
-Outside the building, two other individuals named Vishal Sharma and Lalit Jha were arrested for doing similar activities.
+Outside the building, two other individuals were arrested for doing similar activities.

-During this incident around hundred leaders including Rahul Gandhi and Defence Minister Rajnath Singh were present in the House.
+During this incident around hundred leaders including Leader of Opposition Rahul Gandhi and Defence Minister Rajnath Singh were present in the House.

 Rashtriya Loktantrik Party founder and MP Hanuman Beniwal along with some other MPs caught and overpowered the intruders.
 Beniwal told the media soon after - “Herogiri unki utar di, [trans. curbed their [self-assumed] heroism]”.
 Beniwal soon after incident questioned BJP government on national security and called it a ‘big security lapse’ and demanded a thorough investigation.
 He also highlighted the timing, coinciding with the 22nd anniversary of the 2001 Indian Parliament attack.

 The breach later led to the suspension of 146 opposition parliament members on claims of causing disorder, 95 from the Lok Sabha, and 46 from the Rajya Sabha.
 The suspensions were later condemned by Human Rights Watch.